 Is this the triumphant finale, the final victory parade?
-When at last Jesus goes home to the Father, to be paraded through the streets of heaven in victory – much like the triumphant Leicester City team will drive round the streets of Leicester in an open-top bus in a few days time.
+When at last Jesus goes home to the Father, to be paraded through the streets of heaven in victory – much like the Liverpool football team had hoped to be driving around the streets of the city in an open-top bus at about this time.
 Is it the time when Jesus is welcomed back into that indescribable unity which is the Trinity of the Godhead – back home at last?

 Or is it a moment of desertion.
 The disciples have only just received Christ back among them after his death and now cruelly he is taken from them into heaven.
 A renewed relationship is abruptly ended!!
 A commission is given and then the bombshell is dropped.

 “Listen!” says Jesus, “I have a job for you to do – to be my witnesses throughout the known world.”